SyneticNL/Hyral/packages/vue/documentation/Vue.md

 The mixins require that the Vuex store modules are initialized.

 ## Resource mixin
-When the properties, data entries or computed properties `id` and `resourceType` are defined a resource is loaded via the Hyral Vuex store modules.
+When the properties, data entry or computed property `source` is defined a resource is loaded via the Hyral Vuex store modules.

 The resource is available via a computed property `resource`.